-Once upon a time two giants – a man and his wife – were travelling to Anglesey.
+Once upon a time two giants – a man and his wife – were traveling to Anglesey.
 They planned to build a house there.
-Man was carrying two large stones under each arm – these were for the doorframe.
-Wife was carrying lots of smaller stones in her apron.
+The man was carrying two large stones under each arm – these were for the doorframe.
+The wife was carrying lots of smaller stones in her apron.

 Cobbler decided to make fun of giants.
-He looked down at his bag full with old shoes and said: "Very far!
+He looked down at his bag full of old shoes and said: "Very far!
 I have worn out all these shoes while I walked from there!"

 Giants were in despair.
-Man dropped his boulders and moaned, wife threw up her arms and all stones fell from the apron to the ground.
+The man dropped his boulders and moaned, wife threw up her arms and all stones fell from the apron to the ground.